 This struck the curiosity of Stanley Milgram, an American psychologist.
 Milgram wanted to know how an individual could obey orders even when such actions led to such enormity.

 The first was how much they perceived the teacher as an authority figure.
-One with less authoritative qualities (i.e. confidence, decisiveness, and persuasiveness) were less likely to gain obedience.
+One with less authoritative qualities (i.e. confidence, decisiveness, and persuasiveness) was less likely to gain obedience.

-Secondly, there were situational factors that played a role.
+Secondly, there were situational factors.
 For instance, there were varying levels of morality between participants.
-It was also discovered that the environment a participant found themselves in also had an influence on their conduct.
+It was also discovered that the environment a participant found themselves in also influenced their conduct.

 Milgram’s Agency Theory

-In 1974, Milgram offered what he termed “Agency Theory” as a means of explaining the tendencies individuals feel when obeying authority.
-This theory claimed that an individual is most likely in one of the following two states at any given moment: ¹¹
+In 1974, Milgram offered what he termed “Agency Theory” to explain tendencies an individual feels when obeying authority.
+This theory claims that an individual is most likely in one of the following two states at any given moment: ¹¹

-- Agentic State – when an individual perceives someone else to be in a position of authority, they’ll obey whatever orders this figure initiates.
-In many regards, the individual is acting as an “agent” on behalf of the authority figure.
-If the individual eventually perceives that the behavior s/he is conducting is a mistake, then they’ll place blame on the authority rather than feeling guilty him/herself.
+- Agentic State – When an individual perceives someone else to be in a position of authority, they’ll obey that person’s orders.
+In many regards, the individual acts as an “agent” on behalf of the authority figure.
+If the individual eventually perceives their behaviors as a mistake, they’ll blame the authority rather than themselves.

-- Autonomous State – an individual who feels his/her behavior is a product entirely developed by their own beliefs and responsibilities.
+- Autonomous State – An individual who feels their behavior is a product developed by their beliefs and responsibilities.
 If this individual makes a mistake, they tend to feel guilt and regret for their actions.

 It’s important to note that these two states are interchangeable.
-For example, if a person feels as though the authority figure will take full responsible for any mistakes that may occur, they can quickly switch from an autonomous state to an agentic state.
+For example, if a person feels the authority figure will take full responsibility for a mistake, they can quickly switch from an autonomous state to an agentic state.
 Milgram considered this an “agentic shift.”

 What Makes Us Conform?